 (ii) Assists CRs with daily Load forecasting by providing advance notice of the potential loss of a Customer and the associated Load.

 (3) ERCOT has developed MarkeTrak, an issue management tool, to help ensure that the various databases are synchronized with each other.
-The ERCOT MarkeTrak system is a web-based workflow application made available to all active Market Participants with a digital certificate.
+The ERCOT MarkeTrak system is a web-based workflow application made available to all active Market Participants with MIS access.
 MarkeTrak is the primary tool used by CRs, TDSPs and ERCOT to resolve retail market transaction issues, request manual service order cancellations, request ERCOT assistance with inadvertent ESI ID transfers, and file Data Extract Variance (DEV) issues.

 (4) All retail market transaction issues and DEV issues must be logged in the MarkeTrak system before they can be worked by ERCOT.